Mission and Goals

 - explore, understand, and improve learning processes;

-- assess the effectiveness of educational services and systems.
+- assess the effectiveness of educational services and systems and utilize assessment data to guide improvements; and

-The Center serves as a campus clearinghouse for information about teaching and learning resources and represents SDSU on the California State University Faculty Development Council.
-CTL holds orientations and other events for new faculty.
-It sponsors a series of monthly lunches open to all faculty on contemporary issues in teaching and learning ranging from the design of learning activities to cultural and psychological factors in student learning and achievement.
+- a series of periodic lunch presentations and other events open to all faculty and student support professionals on contemporary issues in teaching and learning ranging from the design of learning activities to cultural and psychological factors in student learning and achievement;

 Director, SDSU Center for Teaching & Learning